 The sand stretches for miles and miles in Phuket.
 Thus, you could spend weeks just frolicking on the beach.

 First, head out to Kata Beach, which is popular with families and couples alike.
 It also has a great selection of dining options, from budget street food to fine dining restaurants.
 After, check out Surf House on the beachfront with its neverending man-made wave for nonstop flow boarding.
 For some snorkelling and boogie boarding, go to Nai Thon, where you can also go on bike tours and ride through large rice fields.
 Then, hop on a traditional Thai Longtail boat and have lunch on a secluded palm-fringed beach.
 Stand Up Paddle Boarding has boomed in recent years; book on a tour to the east coast and paddle through mangroves and a host of natural wildlife.

 If a relaxing game of golf is more your thing, there are 7 golf courses on the island to discover.
 After, unwind with a massage and spa scrub.
 Have your private chef cook up an exquisite meal and sleep blissfully.

-SilkAir currently operates five flights per day on the Singapore-Phuket route, and a sixth route will be introduced on 24th May.
-JetStar, AirAsia, Malaysia Airlines, Bangkok Airlines and others all cover this route.
-Travel to Phuket from Bangkok, Hong Kong, Singapore, Kuala Lumpur, Phuket, Chongqing, Guanzhou, Xi’an and other cities.
+SilkAir currently operates five flights per day on the Singapore-Phuket route, Jetstar, AirAsia, Malaysia Airlines, Bangkok Airlines and others all cover this route.
+Travel to Phuket from Bangkok, Hong Kong, Singapore, Kuala Lumpur, Phuket, Chongqing, Guangzhou, Xi’an and other cities.

 Koh Samui is a lovely island surrounded by crystal clear waters.
 It’s about 230 square kilometres, and much of that is forest-covered hillside.
 But there are many splendid sights you shouldn’t miss.